paulghaddad/baby_site/src/pages/activities-0-12-weeks/index.md

 I’d also tear a few pages from daily calendars of baby animals ([Baby Animals 2022 Box Calendar](https://amzn.to/3EWUPMi)) or artwork ([Art Page-A-Day Gallery Calendar](https://amzn.to/3MPfB2u)[](https://www.amazon.com/Page-Day-Gallery-Calendar-2022/dp/1523512237/ref=sr_1_2?keywords=Art+Page-A-Day+Gallery+Calendar&qid=1662978798&sr=8-2)) and line the wall with them.
 Hayden was mesmerized!

+![tummy time using a pillow](/img/bfa6fbfd-b401-4120-84ab-448ca2f40075.jpeg)

 Tummy time can be really hard for baby.

-![tummy time using a pillow](/img/bfa6fbfd-b401-4120-84ab-448ca2f40075.jpeg)

 Ease him into it by using a nursing pillow to prop up baby.

 You can also have baby lay on your chest as you lay flat on the floor or on a couch.

 Or sit at an incline and rest baby on your chest.
-I found this way to be very effective early on; it was much easier for my baby to lift that heavy head.
+I found this way to be very effective early on; it was much easier for Hayden to lift that heavy head.

 #### **Suggested Items:**